 Philadelphia Eagles defensive coordinator Jonathan Gannon has generated massive buzz around the NFL in the past two seasons.
 He received a few head-coaching interviews in 2021 and then became a mind multiple teams insisted on bringing into the interview room in 2022.
 Expect him to be among the NFL coaches hired in 2023.

-The 39-year-old defensive coordinator is connecting with a roster that has a balance of Pro Bowl veterans and young players with talent who needs excellent coaching.
-He draws up versatile defenses, creating game plans each week that adapt to different quarterbacks and keep opponents off balance.
+The 39-year-old defensive coordinator is connecting with a roster that has a balance of Pro Bowl veterans and young players with talent who need excellent coaching.
 There’s also a possibility that if Eagles’ offensive coordinator Shane Steichen remains in Philadelphia, Gannon could get quarterbacks coach Brian Johnson to serve as his offensive coordinator and play-caller.

 Ken Dorsey, Buffalo Bills offensive coordinator

-Considering the heavy investments made into the offense and the likelihood Russell Wilson would seek input on his next head coach, offensive minds will certainly be among the potential Denver Broncos coaching candidates.
+Considering the heavy investments made into the offense and the likelihood Russell Wilson would seek input regarding his next head coach, offensive minds will certainly be among the potential Denver Broncos coaching candidates.

 Buffalo wasted little time naming Ken Dorsey as its offensive coordinator to replace Brian Daboll.
 After all, he played an influential role in the development of quarterback Josh Allen.
 The perennial NFL MVP candidate has praised Dorsey on multiple occasions and the Bills’ locker room gravitates toward their offensive coordinator because of his attitude.